wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.1.8 =
+* Feature: BigOven integration
+* Feature: Food Fanatic integration
+* Feature: Support for YARPP
+* Fix: JS error when using the minified assets
+* Fix: PHP Warning on first time activation
+* Fix: White screen on first time activation
+* Fix: Template compatibility with new Twenty Fifteen theme

+= 2.1.7 =
+* Fix: Problem with template conditions

+= 2.1.6 =
+* Feature: Ability to chat with us from your Settings or FAQ page
+* Fix: Issue in minified JS file causing problems on some websites

 = 2.1.4 =
 * Fix: Problem with adjustable servings